andrewpatrickdu/domain-adaptation-cloud-detection/README.md

     --ROOT /home/andrew/domain-adaptation-cloud-detection
 ```

+## Inference on Ubotica CogniSAT-XE1
+Code to run inference on the XE-1 is not provided.

 ## Help and updates
 When time permits, I will update the repository based on the issues others may have at setting up and/or running the code.